 After the report was published, there were conferences to develop Indigenous media and build an awareness of how journalism can amplify racism through reporting practices.

-In 1993, just two years after the Royal Commission, the National Committee to Defend Black Rights spokesperson Maurice Walker complained to an Australian Centre for Independent Journalism ( ACIJ) reporter that number of Indigenous people in prison was rising and that relatives of those who died in custody were bitter about the lack of action.
-Waradjuri leader and Coordinator of the Deaths in Custody Watch Committee Ray Jackson said, “$430 million has been spent and yet deaths in custody are still continuing.
+In 1993, just two years after the Royal Commission, the National CDBR spokesperson Maurice Walker complained to an Australian Centre for Independent Journalism (ACIJ) reporter that the number of Indigenous people in prison was rising and that relatives of those who died in custody were bitter about the lack of action.
+Wiradjuri leader and Coordinator of the Deaths in Custody Watch Committee Ray Jackson said, “$430 million has been spent and yet deaths in custody are still continuing.
 In fact there have been 52 deaths since 1989 and nothing’s changed.”
 These voices barely surfaced in the mainstream media.

-Outrageously, a Criminal Justice Commission (CJC) Inquiry would later find that Yock’s arrest was lawful and that the police had done nothing wrong.
-It also found that the fact that Daniel was an Aboriginal man, played no role in his arrest.
+The community was outraged when a Criminal Justice Commission (CJC) Inquiry later found that police had done nothing wrong and that the fact that Daniel was an Indigenous man played no role in his arrest.

 1995 - four years on from Royal Commission